What Sets Our Puppies Apart

 We use reward-based training with positive reinforcement which includes clicker training and lure/reward training.
 This early training helps build confidence and problem-solving skills.

 Stress reactions by the dam during gestation can be passed on to her puppies, so we take great care in providing a calm, non-stressful prenatal environment.
-We also ensure the mother receives proper exercise, nutrition, and attention
+We also ensure the mother receives proper exercise, nutrition, and attention as well as consistent and specific activities that she finds enriching.

 Studies have shown that when a pregnant animal is petted, the litter is more docile.
-The petting activates the parasympathetic system, facilitating relaxation, emotional attachment, and socialization.
+Petting activates the parasympathetic system, facilitating relaxation, emotional attachment, and socialization.
 Puppies from a petted mother have a greater tolerance to handling than puppies from a mother that is not petted or loved.
 We love on our dogs every day of their lives, but our mamas love the extra pampering they get when pregnant.

 We start getting to know our puppies in the immediate moments after their birth by performing the Biotinus test, also known as the vigor for life test.
-We combine these results with all our other exercises, tests, observations, etc to get a better understanding of each individual puppy and their potential future.
+We combine these results with all our other exercises, tests, observations, etc to get a better understanding of each individual puppy and its potential future.

 We proudly utilize PUPPY CULTURE with our litters.
 This is a developmental stage-specific active enrichment and socialization protocol designed to capitalize on the period of time that puppies' brains are the most impressionable.
 My educational background is in Early Childhood Education.
 When I first heard of Puppy Culture, I was immediately drawn to it because it is puppy led based on developmental markers.
 I knew from my profession that this is the best way to teach children, so why not puppies too!